-- The amount of the policy liabilities is usually the largest amount in the balance sheet, so that its itemisation is desirable. - .05 The reference to "policy liabilities" in the standard reporting language is adequate if the notes to the financial statements or their accompanying management discussion and analysis verbally define "policy liabilities", or the balance sheet presents their total amount as a separate item.
+- The amount of the insurance contract liabilities is usually the largest amount in the balance sheet, so that its itemization is desirable. - The reference to "policy liabilities", "insurance contract liabilities" and "reinsurance recoverables" in the standard reporting language is adequate if the notes to the financial statements or their accompanying management discussion and analysis verbally define "insurance contract liabilities" and "reinsurance recoverables", and the balance sheet presents their total amount as a separate item.